-If you are using the Apple Mail plug-in, you can additionally click the Settings \rightarrow Apple Mail \rightarrow Setup \rightarrow Uninstall Plug-In... button.
-This will offer to delete the SpamSieve rule in Mail for you.
-If you are using multiple Macs and wish to continue using SpamSieve on one of the others, you wouldn't want the deletion to propagate through iCloud, so you should instead uncheck the rule rather than deleting it.
+If you are using the Apple Mail plug-in, you can additionally go to the Settings \bullet Apple Mail \bullet Setup window in SpamSieve and click the Uninstall Plug-In... button.
+This will offer to delete the SpamSieve rule(s) in Mail for you.
+(Note: If you are using multiple Macs and wish to continue using SpamSieve on one of the others, you wouldn't want the deletion to propagate through iCloud, so you should instead uncheck the rule rather than deleting it.)

-If you are using Outlook, any SpamSieve rules that you had created in Outlook's Tools • Rules window.
+If you are using Outlook, any SpamSieve rules that you had created in Outlook's Tools > Rules window.